RocketChat/developer-docs/rocket.chat/rocket.chat-server/mac-osx.md

-# Mac OSX
+# macOS

-\
-You can set up and run a Rocket.Chat development environment on your Mac OSX.
+You can set up and run a Rocket.Chat development environment on your macOS system.

 * [Apple Silicon](mac-osx.md#apple-silicon)
 * [Non-Apple Silicon Chips](mac-osx.md#non-apple-silicon-chips)